SubhadityaMukherjee/AI-knowledge-base/posts/articles/Mental Health/What_I_learnt_about_myself_after_two_years.md

 - I dont actually hate TV.
 I just need something else on the side to regulate because my empathy kicks in a lot of times
 - I sometimes get too much input from things and then need to take some of it out.
 Like write something, draw something whatever
 - If I start getting annoyed with something that I love, it means that I probably hyperfocuses the absolute shit out and should probably give myself a break before it gets too much
+- I have learnt how to identify when my energy is low
+- Meditation is hard but the count backwards from X with 3 repeats of X per breath is the best
+- Mom really does have ADHD.
+No wonder she switches topics three times in every sentence